mavlink/mavlink-devguide/en/guide/mavlink_version.md

 The following is meant to capture best practice for vehicle firmware and GCS authors:

 - Vehicle implementations should have a way to enable/disable the sending of *MAVLink 2* messages.
-  This should preferably be on a per-link basis to allow for some peripherals to be *MAVLink 1* while others are *MAVLink 2*.
+  This should preferably be on a per-link (channel) basis to allow for some peripherals to be *MAVLink 1* while others are *MAVLink 2*.
   It is acceptable for this option to require a reboot of the flight controller to take effect.
-- If signing is enabled and *MAVLink 2* is enabled then the vehicle should immediately start sending *MAVLink 2* on startup.
+- If signing is enabled then the vehicle should immediately start sending *signed* *MAVLink 2* on startup.
 - If signing is not enabled and *MAVLink 2* is enabled then the vehicle may choose to start by sending *MAVLink 1* and switch to *MAVLink 2* on a link when it first receives a *MAVLink 2* message on the link.
 - Vehicles should set the `MAV_PROTOCOL_CAPABILITY_MAVLINK2` capability flag in the `AUTOPILOT_VERSION` message if *MAVLink 2* is available on a link.
   This should be set in the case where the link is currently sending *MAVLink 1* packets but *MAVLink 2* packets will be accepted and will cause a switch to *MAVLink 2*.
 - GCS implementations can choose to either automatically switch to *MAVLink 2* where available or to have a configuration option for *MAVLink 2*.
 - If the GCS chooses to use a configuration option then when the option is enabled it should send *MAVLink 2* on starting the link.
 - If the GCS chooses to use automatic switching then it should switch to sending *MAVLink 2* if either it receives a *MAVLink 2* message on the link or by asking for the `AUTOPILOT_VERSION` message to be sent and seeing the `MAV_PROTOCOL_CAPABILITY_MAVLINK2` flag is set.